A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Acknowledgment

 \section{Acknowledgment}

 The authors gratefully acknowledge discussions with David Forney, Andi Loeliger, Yongyi Mao, and Mehdi Molkaraie on topics related to this paper.
-In particular, the authors very much appreciate a comment in a paper by Molkaraie and Loeliger~\cite{mehdi:ising} that started the investigations that led to the results discussed in the present paper.
+In particular, the authors appreciate a comment in a paper by Molkaraie and Loeliger~\cite{mehdi:ising} that started the investigations that led to the results discussed in the present paper and would also like to thank the reviewers and the associate editor for their valuable comments.